Haynes10/My-CSharp-Projects-journey/README.md

 💡 What I’m Learning

-Writing readable, well-commented code
+Writing readable, well-commented code.

-Using arrays, lists, loops, and conditional logic effectively
+Using arrays, lists, loops, and conditional logic effectively.

+Understanding inheritance and object-oriented programming.

-Solving programming problems in a step-by-step approach
+Solving programming problems step by step.

-Using Git and GitHub for version control
+Using Git and GitHub for version control.

-Building confidence in debugging and structuring projects
+Building confidence in debugging and structuring projects.

 📌 How to Run

+Clone the repository.

-Open any .cs file in Visual Studio and run the project in Console mode.
+Open any .cs file in Visual Studio.

+Run the project in Console mode.

 Follow the prompts in the terminal for interactive exercises.

-Thanks for checking out my code!
-Stay tuned for more projects as I continue learning and improving my C# skills.
+🙌 Thanks for checking out my code!
+More projects are coming soon as I continue my C# learning journey.